MAPC/dd-search/README.md

 ## Development

 Run `ember install` then `ember serve`.
 The project is set up with a mock API server at localhost:4200/api.
-To compile the file product, run `ember build`.
+To compile the final product, run `ember build`.
 This builds a JavaScript file inside the /dist folder.